 accident victims suffer ongoing pain even after their diagnosed injuries

-So, if the body is designed to heal, and heal it did, then why do so many victims suffer chronic sciatica after a crash?
+So, if the body is designed to heal, and heal it does, then why do so many victims suffer chronic sciatica after a crash?
 This is a complicated question and is tied to the mindbody process more than most other pain syndromes.

 The first and simplest explanation deals with people who have literally been irreparably broken by their accident.
 In these cases, there is no doubt as to the extent of the injuries and the doctors can completely explain the reasons why the pain remains and the functionality is decreased.
 Luckily, this is rare and certainly does not characterize the typical post-accident patient once they have healed.